 A measurement is initiated with the M! command.
-The response to each command has the form atttn < CR > < LF >, where a = sensor address ttt = time, in seconds, until measurement data is available; when the data is ready, the sensor notifies the data logger, and the data logger begins issuing D commands.
+The response to each command has the form atttn < CR > < LF >, where a = sensor address ttt = time, in seconds, until measurement data is available.
+When the data is ready, the sensor notifies the data logger, and the data logger begins issuing D commands.

-n = the number of values returned when one or more subsequent D commands are issued; for the aM! command, n is an integer from 0 to 9.
+n = the number of values returned when one or more subsequent D commands are issued.
+For the aM! command, n is an integer from 0 to 9.

-When the aM! command is issued, the data logger pauses its operation and waits until either it receives data from the sensor or the time (ttt) expires.
+When the aM! is issued, the data logger pauses its operation and waits until either it receives the data from the sensor or the time, ttt, expires.
 Depending on the scan interval of the data logger program and the response time of the sensor, this may cause skipped scans to occur.
-To avoid this, ensure that the scan interval is greater than the longest measurement time (ttt).
+In this case make sure your scan interval is longer than the longest measurement time (ttt).